zcc1307/zcc1307.github.io/courses/csc588sp21/index.md

 [MATH 574M Statistical Machine Learning](http://math.arizona.edu/~hzhang/math574m.html) by Helen Zhang

-#### Learning theory courses at other institutions
+### Learning theory courses at other institutions

-The following is a far-from-complete list of learning theory courses offered at other institutions:
+There are many learning theory courses offered at other institutions.
+Many of them have good lecture materials and together offers a diverse set of perspectives of this field; here are just a few examples:

 [Foundations of Machine Learning and Data Science](http://www.cs.cmu.edu/%7Eninamf/courses/806/10-806-index.html) by Nina Balcan and Avrim Blum